 Cutting Hair Extensions

 Cutting hair extensions is what makes the look and style more realistic.
 Try to approach it as if a client now has long hair and you are about to create a new haircut and style.
 Begin by brushing out the hair, with a bristle brush.
 Hold the client’s head, so you don’t put too much stress on the scalp.
+You will be dry cutting your client which takes a time to perfect like a wet cut.
+Don’t rush your cut especially after taking an hour or more putting them in.
+Use a larger tooth comb so you don’t tangle the new hair.

 We recommend a combination of scissors, razor and blending shears to create your finished style.

-Step One: Internal Weight Removal-begin by sectioning the hair row by row, back comb the client’s hair and then lightly using the razor to break up the internal length of extension hair, cutting from the line of back combing to the end of the hair.
+Step One: Internal Weight Removal-begin by sectioning the hair row by row, backcomb the client’s hair and then lightly using the razor to break up the internal length of extension hair, cutting from the line of backcombing to the end of the hair.

 Step Two: Perimeter Outline-Cut the perimeter of the hair just as you would cut your client’s hair using either your blending shears or razor.